mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 14 November 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - River levels remain high which may lead to flooding.
 Flooding is possible 13 November 2025.
 Flooding may affect low lying land and roads along the River Wye.
-Predicted peaks:- Ross on Wye 2.4m to 2.7m 13/11 PM, Lydbrook 3.1m to 3.5m 13/11 PM.
+Due to uncertain forecast heavy rainfall that has not yet fallen and been observed, but may have significant impact within the community, we are unable to provide any real time peak information.
+As the situation evolves we will be able to provide more details.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 7:00PM on 13 November 2025 or as the situation changes.
+This message will be updated by 9:00AM on 14 November 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - Rising river levels tomorrow morning may lead to flooding.